 The experiments at LHC recently indicated a diphoton resonance at about 750 Gev[1, 2], in addition to the earlier finding of Higgs boson with $m_h = 125$ Gev[3, 4].
-Scenarios with either an isospin singlet state or an isospin doublet state can not accommodate the observed signal and an extended particle content is necessary[5, 6, 7, 8, 9, 10, 11, 12, 13].
+Various explanations have been offered[5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20].
+Scenarios with either an isospin singlet state or an isospin doublet state usually need an extended particle content to accommodate the observed signal.

 We propose a Clifford algebra based model which encompasses Yang-Mills interactions as well as gravity.
-The 750 GeV diphoton resonance corresponds to a pseudo-Nambu-Goldston boson of underlying four-quark condensation.
-No further extended particle content is needed.
+The 750 GeV diphoton resonance corresponds to a pseudo-Nambu-Goldstone boson with mass around 750 Gev.
+It results from spontaneous symmetry breaking of a flavor-related global U(1) symmetry involving right-handed up, down, charm, and strange quarks.